yuenmichelle1/test-use-the-docs/index.md

 Our Stats API uses HTTP GET requests with JSON arguments and JSON responses.
 You can view here ([https://github.com/zooniverse/eras/wiki/API-Callout-Examples](https://github.com/zooniverse/eras/wiki/API-Callout-Examples))  for full documentation and more callout examples.

-In this page, we provide common examples project owners or user group admins might use in order to query specific volunteer classification/comment counts.
+In this site, we provide common examples project owners or user group admins might use in order to query specific volunteer classification/comment counts.

 ### Differences Between eras.zooniverse.org vs Defunct stats.zooniverse.org